wileycousins-edu/intro_to_circuits/h-bridge/README.md

 ![modified circuit hb 1][hb_1_modified_schem]

+Now, instead of connecting to ground, our switch connects to Vcc in order to activate the NPN.
+This, in turn, activates the PNP.
 Notice the 10kΩ resistor on the base of the NPN transistor.
 Is this going to work?
 Use the 2N3904 datasheet and see if you can solve for the currents.

 Now, if we apply these modifications to our full h-bridge: